isomerpages/cris-scri/_atorg/Research Projects.md

 description: ""
 variant: markdown
 ---
+<h1><b>Reasearch Projects</b></h1>

 ### **Upcoming Research**

-#### Non- Interventional Clinical Studies**
+#### Non- Interventional Clinical Studies

-**ATORG006 – Pan-Asian clinical database of _EGFR_ exon20 insertion mutated non-small cell lung cancer (NSCLC)**
+**ATORG006 – Pan-Asian clinical database of&nbsp;_EGFR_&nbsp;exon20 insertion mutated non-small cell lung cancer (NSCLC)**

-This study aims to comprehensively characterize the epidemiology and clinical outcomes of Asian advanced _EGFR_ exon 20 insertion mutated NSCLC patients.
-In addition, an enhanced understanding of the prognostic and predictive influence of _EGFR_ exon 20 insertion variants, and mechanisms of resistance to novel EGFR targeted therapies will be elucidated.
+This study aims to comprehensively characterize the epidemiology and clinical outcomes of Asian advanced&nbsp;_EGFR_&nbsp;exon 20 insertion mutated NSCLC patients.
+In addition, an enhanced understanding of the prognostic and predictive influence of&nbsp;_EGFR_&nbsp;exon 20 insertion variants, and mechanisms of resistance to novel EGFR targeted therapies will be elucidated.

-This will be a multi-centre observational and translational study of advanced _EGFR_ exon 20 insertion mutated NSCLC patients at sites in Asia.
+This will be a multi-centre observational and translational study of advanced&nbsp;_EGFR_&nbsp;exon 20 insertion mutated NSCLC patients at sites in Asia.
 Patients will be both retrospectively and prospectively enrolled, with prospective genomic profiling of plasma and tumor tissue from baseline and at the time of resistance where feasible.
 Key demographic, clinicopathology, treatment (including subsequent therapies) and survival data will be collected.

 ### **Ongoing Research**